Behaviour & rewards

 - All property should be respected.

-Within the class the 'Reach for the Stars' board system is used to reinforce the expected high standards of behaviour.
+Within the class the 'What would Jesus do?' board system is used to reinforce the expected high standards of behaviour.

 Within the school the most common form of reward will be house points and merit awards.
 These will be given for both effort and achievement.
 The award of a merit will be celebrated within the school at the weekly “Achievement Assembly”.